headsortailsgames/studies/README.md

 - [ ] Particles (with the standard shader and 2018.1 updates)
 - [ ] Fog
 - [ ] Toon shader, Toon FX
+- [ ] Volumetric Lighting, Area Light, other types of light

 **Physics**